 The Datadog Agent collects potential host names from many different sources.
-To see all the names the Agent is detecting, run the Agent status command.
-For example:
+Run the Agent’s status subcommand to see all names the Agent is detecting.

-From these names, a canonical name is picked for the host.
-This is the name the Agent primarily uses to identify itself to Datadog.
+From these names, a canonical name is chosen for the host.
+The Agent uses this name to identify itself to Datadog.
 The other names are submitted as well, but only as candidates for aliasing.

-The canonical hostname is picked according to the following rules.
+The canonical hostname is chosen according to the following rules.
 The first match is selected.

 When pulling information on your AWS hosts from the Datadog API, the following attributes display based on availability:

 |The instance id, fallback on host if no instance id|

 A single host running in EC2 might have an instance ID (i-abcd1234), a generic hostname provided by EC2 based on the host’s IP address (ip-192-0-0-1), and a meaningful hostname provided by an internal DNS server or a config-managed hosts file (myhost.mydomain).
 Datadog creates aliases for host names when there are multiple uniquely identifiable names for a single host.

 The names collected by the Agent (detailed above) are added as aliases for the chosen canonical name.

 See the list of all hosts in your account from the Infrastructure List.
 The aliases associated with each host are available in the inspect panel, which is accessed by clicking the Inspect button while hovering over a host row:

 There are differences in hostname resolution between Agent v5 and Agent v6.